Write a little about yourself. Just a paragraph will do.

 Global warming, lunch, or your next vacation… it’s all fair game.

-and the universe.
-Art, music, politics/policy, literature, TV,
+humanity, existence, sentience, and the universe.
+Art, music,

-hyperthreading and think about things even while thinking about
+fast CPU with hyperthreading and think about things even while

-other things.
-I was thinking about whether being uploaded into a
+thinking about other things.
+I was thinking about whether being

 On a typical Friday night I am

 Netflix and takeout, or getting your party on — how do you let loose?